kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/images/built-amis.md

 - Ubuntu (ubuntu-22.04, ubuntu-24.04)
 - Flatcar (flatcar-stable)

 > Note: Centos (centos-7) and Amazon Linux 2 (amazon-2) where supported but there are some issues with the AMI build that need fixing.
+See this [issue](https://github.com/kubernetes-sigs/cluster-api-provider-aws/issues/5142) for details.

 ## Supported AWS Regions
 - ap-northeast-1